CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 ++++++++++++++++++++++

 The git_ distributed version control system is used for code development.
 It has several advantages over just downloading the `zip archive`_:
     + a distributed workflow: multiple people can work on the code simultaneously, and almost always their changes can be merged without conflicts.
-In the unlikely event of merge conflicts (when multiple people have changed the same code), these conflicts are resolved easly.
+In the unlikely event of merge conflicts (when multiple people have changed the same code), these conflicts are resolved easily.
     + keeping track of individual contributions.
 Through git_ it is possible to see every change made, by anybody.
 It provides functionality similar to a time-machine, but with some kind of tagging: every change is annotated (see below).
-This allows anyone to see what was changed, when this happended, and by who.
+This allows anyone to see what was changed, when this happened, and by who.
     + code sharing on multiple computers: everyone has their own copy of the code, and can merge changes made by others.
     + maintaining multiple versions: through *branching* one can create multiple copies of the code, each which its own new features.
 This is very useful for new experimental features or bug-fixing without affecting the *prestine* master code.
 Once changes are considered ready for the master repository, they can be merged easily.